Last Updated on 11/05/2023 by Dochlaggie. Post first published on August 28, 2021.

 Pomeranians are not thought to be hypoallergenic dogs.
 Pomeranians are not among the better dog breeds for people with allergies.
 This is because they are moderate shedders and can produce dander, triggering an allergic reaction in some individuals.

 This popular breed of dog has been known to cause allergies in people, but there are steps you can take to ensure that your home is safe for all family members.

-The fact is, there’s no such thing.
+The fact is, there’s no hypoallergenic dog.
 All canines experience some level of dander and shedding and, therefore, may trigger allergies.
 The cause of a pet allergy is exposure to saliva or dander, often on hair they have shed.
 Pomeranian Dogs are not heavy shedders.

-As with every animal, Pomeranians do have dander but this is unrelated to their hair or the amount they may shed, as it comes from their skin cells.
+As with every animal, Pomeranians have dander, but this is unrelated to their hair or the amount they may shed, as it comes from their skin cells.

 Dander, not animal hair, is what makes people have pet allergies.

 No, Pomeranians are not especially allergy-friendly dogs.
 Therefore, if you have allergies, it’s wise to be in the company of different Pomeranians before you actually bring one into your home.

 If you have a pet allergy, you can still have a Pomeranian for a pet if you control your allergies and take positive actions to reduce the dander your dog produces.

 Are Pomeranians hypoallergenic?
 No!
 Dander is always created, but with your actions, you shouldn’t need to stress over it.

 Are Pomeranians good for people who suffer from allergies?
 It’s true- these little fluff balls don’t shed much at all and have very low levels of dander, making them perfect pets if someone has common allergic reactions like sneezing, coughing, rashes, etc.